neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 The tally type is specified with the `tally_type` parameter.
 The fission tally is normalized according to the specified `power`.
-By default, the normalization is done against a global `kappa-fission` tally added over the entire OpenMC domain.
+By default, the normalization is done against a global tally added over the entire OpenMC domain.
 By setting `normalize_by_global_tally` to false, however, the fission tally is instead normalized by the sum of the fission tally itself.